KaitoDoraluxe/redditbot/README.md

 7. **MOD MAIL**: If the posts gets 3 reports from users and it will come on modmail/modqueue, Also includes if anything gets 1 reports (which is from BOT)

-8. **LINK SUBMISSION"" Any links outside of imgur.com/reddit.com gets removes to prevent sketchy links
+8. **LINK SUBMISSION** Any links outside of imgur.com/reddit.com gets removes to prevent sketchy links

+### NOTICE
+About the recieving reports from 3 users, you can change to **The above {{kind}} by /u/{{author}} has received 3 reports.
+Please investigate.**

 ### ALERT

-most of codes arent mine lol so this credits goes to a Muslim a Brozzer who is also mod of Islamic sub
+most of codes arent mine lol so this credits goes to some brothers who is also mod of Islamic sub